cfcurtis/pdfstitcher/README.md

 * Page order: most PDFs are assembled row by row, left to right, top to bottom.
 The page order options allow for columns first, right to left, or bottom to top, in any combination.

 * Rotation: The pages can be rotated either clockwise or counterclockwise prior to assembly.
 Note that when rotation is enabled, the trim values (left/right/top/bottom) refer to the original non-rotated page.

+* Overlap or trim: By default, the pages are overlapped by the trim amount specified.
+In some cases (e.g. if the background is white instead of transparent) this results in gaps between pages, and selecting "trim" might give better results.

 ## Not yet supported
 * Different trim for each page